platu/libsensehat-cpp/examples/FSM/README.md

 ## First two states FSM

-The next step is to code a FSM with two states.
+The next step is to code a minimalistic FSM.
 There we start simulating a robot with two states : `STOP` and `RUN`.

 The robot is supposed to be stopped at the beginning.
 When the `r` key is pressed, the robot starts running.
 When the `s` key is pressed, the robot stops.

-Here is the code : [01_two-states-robot.cpp](01_two-states-robot.cpp)
+Here is the code : [01_two-states-robot.cpp](./01_two-states-robot.cpp)